srobo/team-emails/SR2023/2022-09-29-confirm-team-details.md

 Once we have these details, we can confirm your place, and then you're in!

-We're in the process of finalising kickstart details, and we'll let you know as soon as those are available.
+While the details for kickstart are not yet available, the events are expected to take place on the same weekend in late October.
+We'll let you know as soon as those are available.

 Thanks,